-The basic method of privately distributing an app is using what’s called Custom App distribution.
-This is done through either the App Business Manager or Apple School Manager.
-This depends obviously on the intended use of the app.
+The basic method of privately distributing an app is using what's called Custom App distribution.
+This is done through either the Apple Business Manager or Apple School Manager depending on the intended use of the app.
 If you’re interested in how to submit your app to the App Store, check out the full guide.

 Otherwise, let's go over what you will need for private app distribution.